 The default infranet-auth policy is for source IP-based enforcement.
-Before defining this policy, you must create address book entries for the destination and source addresses.
+Before defining this policy, you must create address-book entries for the destination and source addresses.

-There can be multiple of these infranet-auth policies.
-Infranet-auth policies work with both tunnel traffic and firewall traffic.
+There can be multiple infranet-auth policies.
+Infranet-auth policies work with both tunnel and firewall traffic.
 For user traffic that does not pass through a tunnel, the incoming interface binds to the src-zone.

-The security device uses the IP address or domain name that you specified when you configured the Infranet Controller instance (refer to "infranet" on page 283) on the security device.
+The security device uses the IP address or domain name that you specified when you configured the Infranet Controller instance (see "infranet" on page 309) on the security device.

-ScreenOS 5.4 and higher enables you to configure the captive portal feature, which allows you to automatically redirect users to the Infranet Controller or to a preconfigured URL (refer to "infranet" on page 283).
-(The default infranet-auth policy does not support redirection).
+ScreenOS 5.4 and higher enables you to configure the captive portal feature, which allows you to automatically redirect users to the Infranet Controller or to a preconfigured URL (see "infranet" on page 309).
+(The default infranet-auth policy does not support redirection.)

-The following two ways of redirection is supported:
+The following two ways of redirection are supported:

-■ redirect-all Redirects all clear-text traffic to the Infranet Controller or to the URL specified in the Redirect URL field.
+■ redirect-all-Redirects all cleartext traffic to the Infranet Controller or to the URL specified in the Redirect URL field.

-Use this command if your deployment uses IPSec only.
+Use this command if your deployment uses IPsec only.

-After a user signs in to the Infranet Controller or the specified URL, the Infranet Agent on the client establishes a tunnel between the user and the security device based on the key information received from the Infranet Controller.
+After a user signs into the Infranet Controller or the specified URL, the Infranet Agent on the client establishes a tunnel between the user and the security device based on the key information received from the Infranet Controller.
 The security device then applies the VPN policy allowing the encrypted traffic to pass through.

-Note: This option does not allow clear text traffic to pass through the device protecting your network from IP spoofing.
+Note: This option does not allow cleartext traffic to pass through the device protecting your network from IP spoofing.

-■ redirect-unauthenticated Redirects clear-text traffic from unauthenticated users to the Infranet Controller or to the URL specified in the Redirect URL
+■ redirect-unauthenticated-Redirects cleartext traffic from unauthenticated users to the Infranet Controller or to the URL specified in the Redirect URL field.

-Use this command if your deployment uses source-IP only or a combination of source-IP and IPSec.
+Use this command if your deployment uses source IP only or a combination of source IP and IPsec.

-After a user signs into the Infranet Controller or the specified URL, the security device allows the user's clear-text traffic to pass through in source-IP deployments.
-For IPSec deployments, the Infranet Agent creates a tunnel between the user and the security device.
+After a user signs into the Infranet Controller or the specified URL, the security device allows the user's cleartext traffic to pass through in source IP deployments.
+For IPsec deployments, the Infranet Agent creates a tunnel between the user and the security device.
 The security device then applies the VPN policy allowing the encrypted traffic to pass through.